olivergregorius/kobra-2-max-with-manta-m5p/README.md

 ## Solution found - Presenting it to you so you can benefit

-I just came across the website from [@1coderookie](https://github.com/1coderookie): [Kobra2MaxInsights](https://1coderookie.github.io/Kobra2MaxInsights/) which basically describes every little part of the printer - it is just a gold mine for everyone that aims for modding this printer.
-BTW, there are corresponding
-URLs for the Kobra 2 Pro and Plus, too.
+I just came across the website from [@1coderookie](https://github.com/1coderookie): [Kobra2MaxInsights](https://1coderookie.github.io/Kobra2MaxInsights/) which basically describes every little part of the printer - it is just a gold mine for everyone who aims for modding this printer.
+BTW, there are corresponding URLs for the Kobra 2 Pro and Plus, too.
 But all in all the printers of the Kobra 2 Pro/Plus/Max series do not differ that much at all (except for the printing volume, of course).

 1coderookie there describes a mod, replacing the stock mainboard with a MKS Robin Nano v3.1.
 As I already had taken a lookaround and found the BigTreeTech Manta